 This course will expand the student's knowledge above and beyond the general dentistry practice.
 Students will learn materials and instruments used in fixed and removable prosthodontics, endodontics, periodontics, pediatric dentistry, oral surgery, and orthodontics.
-(6 Quarter Credit Hours) Prerequisite: DEN101, Fundamentals of Dental Assisting
+(6 Quarter Credit Hours)

 DEN108 Dental Administration